manemsai/manemsai/README.md

 # [Mr. Mohana Manem]

-Hello! 👋 I'm Mohan, an experienced electrical engineer who's embarking on a journey into the world of data analytics.
+Hello! 👋 I'm Mohana, an experienced energy analyst who's embarking on a journey into the world of data analytics.
 Here's a bit about my background and aspirations:

-- 🔌 I have 9 years of experience in electrical engineering, specializing in Power Generation.
+- 🔌 I have overall 9 years of experience including 5+ years in the data analytics domain.
-- 📚 I hold a degree in Electrical and Electronics Engineering, and I've worked on projects related to Power Plant Commissioning.
+- 📚 I hold a Master's degree in Data Analytics, and I've worked on projects related to Regression, classification and chatbot building.
 - 📈 I'm passionate about data analytics and its potential to drive insights and innovation.

 ## Transition to Data Analytics